The 25 Cheapest U.S. Cities to Live In

 The state capital also happens to be a great place for retirees.
 The Milken Institute ranks Jackson eighth among the best large cities for successful aging due to its affordability and an abundance of nurses, nurse practitioners and orthopedic surgeons, as well as caregiving options and geriatric facilities.

-Overall living costs are almost 21% below the national average, led by housing, which is close to 40% cheaper.
+Jackson falls within the five cheapest U.S. cities to live in.
+Overall living costs are a fifth cheaper than the national average, led by housing, which is close to 37% less expensive.
 Transportation expenses are also a big bargain.
 Healthcare costs, however, are about in line with the U.S. average.

 3. McAllen, Texas

-McAllen, which is about 30 miles west of Harlingen on the Rio Grande, may be one of the cheapest cities in the U.S., but it comes at a price.
-The poverty rate in the McAllen-Edinburg-Mission metro area is 27.3%.
-That's about double the Texas rate of 13.6% and more than twice the U.S. rate of 12.3%.
-The unemployment rate also remains stubbornly high compared with state and national levels.
+McAllen might be one of the cheapest cities in the U.S., but it comes at a price.
+The poverty rate in the McAllen-Edinburg-Mission metro area is 28.4%.
+That's about double the Texas rate of 14.2% and more than twice the U.S. rate of 12.8%.
+The unemployment rate also remains stubbornly high, both in absolute terms and compared with state and national levels.

 On the plus side, McAllen is famous for bird watching because of its location on a major migration route.
 The Quinta Mazatlan, a luxury birdhouse with more than 15 acres of birding habitat, is not to be missed.
 The city also features the International Museum of Art & Science, which has a specific focus on Latin American art.

 And McAllen is indeed one of the cheapest U.S. cities to live in.
-Housing costs are almost 42% lower than the national average, healthcare expenses are 29% cheaper and grocery items are 15% less than what the typical American pays.
+Housing costs are 42% lower than the national average, healthcare expenses are 27% cheaper and grocery items are 14% less than what the typical American pays.
 One of the few things residents pay a little extra for is utilities, which isn't surprising given that temperatures routinely soar into the high 90s during the summer months.

 2. Harlingen, Texas

 However, just about everything, from groceries to gasoline, costs less in Harlingen.
 Locals save about 13% on a good cut of steak or ground beef compared to the national average (this is Texas, after all).
-The median home value in Harlingen is a striking $151,100 less than the U.S. median.
-The average apartment rents for $702 per month – or 42% lower than the national average of $1,215.
+The average home price in Harlingen is a striking $172,000 less than the U.S. average.
+The average apartment rents for $714 per month – or 41% lower than the national average of $1,218.

 In addition to its proximity to Mexico, Harlingen is about an hour's drive to the beaches of South Padre Island.